gtoth0714/zora-ai-demo/README.md

 Describe the product in less than 100 words:

-This web app integrates the Zora Coins Protocol SDK with AI-generated images.
-Users input a text prompt to generate images via the Replicate API, then mint those images as unique Zora Coins on Ethereum using MetaMask.
-The app serves as a simple demo showcasing AI and blockchain minting integration.
+This web app integrates the Zora Coins Protocol SDK with AI-generated images and sentiment analysis.
+Users input a text prompt to generate images via the Replicate API, analyze the emotional tone (sentiment) of their prompt, and mint the resulting content as unique Zora Coins on Ethereum using MetaMask.
+It serves as a lightweight demo showcasing how AI and blockchain can work together.

 What it does:

-- Takes user text input and generates three AI images
+- Takes user text input
+- Generates three AI images based on the prompt (via Replicate API)
+- Analyzes the sentiment of the text input (positive, neutral, or negative)
+- Displays the sentiment result in the UI
-- Displays the images in a preview layout
+- Displays the generated images in a grid
 - Allows the user to select one image
-- Mints the selected image as a Zora Coin on Ethereum testnet
+- Mints the selected image as a Zora Coin on the Ethereum testnet
-- Connects to MetaMask wallet for blockchain interaction
+- Connects to a MetaMask wallet for blockchain interaction

 The problem it solves:

-Demonstrates a working integration of AI-generated content with blockchain minting using the Zora Coins SDK, providing a base for future NFT and digital asset projects.
+Demonstrates a working integration of AI-generated content and sentiment analysis with blockchain minting using the Zora Coins SDK.
+This could serve as a foundation for future NFT, tokenized emotion, or AI-driven asset platforms.

 Getting Started: